Anti-submarine warfare: Platforms

 Satellites have been used to image the sea surface using optical and radar techniques.
 Fixed-wing aircraft, such as the P-3 Orion & Tu-142 provide both a sensor and weapons platform similar to some helicopters like the Sikorsky SH-60 Seahawk, with sonobuoys and/or dipping sonars as well as aerial torpedoes.

 In other cases the helicopter has been used solely for sensing and rocket delivered torpedoes used as the weapon.
 Surface ships continue to be an important ASW platform because of their endurance, now having towed array sonars.
 Submarines are the main ASW platform because of their ability to change depth and their quietness, which aids detection.

 In early 2010 DARPA began funding the ACTUV programme to develop a semi-autonomous oceangoing unmanned naval vessel.

 Today some nations have seabed listening devices capable of tracking submarines.
 It is possible to detect man-made marine noises across the southern Indian Ocean from South Africa to New Zealand.
 Some of the SOSUS arrays have been turned over to civilian use and are now used for marine research.

-India introduced supersonic missiles to deliver torpedo at long ranges called SMART or Supersonic missile assisted torpedo system.
-This new technology helps to deliver the torpedo 1000 kms away and gives flexibility in terms of the launch platform.